RatterScanner/CDN/README.md

 This is also a test project, and allows our team to get more insight in how we would like to do a recode of our other services.

-Please do not contribute just yet.
-As I am still setting up the base for this project.
-Afterwards contributions are greatly appreciated! :D

 When properly configured the CDN should be able to run multiple instances of itself, without causing issues.
 This allows a high availability setup.
 Files info should be merged by mounting 1 dedicated storage mount on a specified folder that is mounted in the docker container.
 The mount can then handle other logic like RAID setup's.
 The database should be accessible by multiple server's at once.

 # How to test / run
----
 The project is tested and hosted on a linux arch and a linux ubuntu installation. \
 You might have to slightly adjust some commands to get them working on other OS types.